NicolaiJessica/TrasncriptomeAnalysis/README.md

 Rho 0.60-0.79: strong association
 Rho 0.80-1.00: very strong association

+# Test files
+If you want to test this pipeline, you may use the following transcriptomes (available on NCBI) and compare your results with our paper.
+* SRR7734429
+* SRR7734430
+* SRR7734431
+* SRR7734432
+* SRR7734435
+* SRR7734436

 # How to cite us?

 von Dahlen, J.K., Schulz, K., Nicolai, J., Rose, L.E.
 (2023): Global expression patterns of R-genes in tomato and potato.
 Frontiers in Plant Science.